coderefinery/testing/_episodes/01-motivation.md

     expected_result = 24.670376
     assert abs(bmi - expected_result) < 1.0e-6
 ```

-`assert` translates to English as "make sure that".

 Why are we not comparing directly all digits with the expected result?